thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>-1000 &lt;= Node.val &lt;= 1000</code></li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion

-When thinking about the classic routine of recursion problems in binary trees, we consider:

-1. Termination condition (when to terminate recursion)
-2. Recursively process the left and right subtrees
-3. Merge the calculation results of the left and right subtrees
+# Intuition
+The problem is to find the maximum path sum in a binary tree.
+The path sum is defined as the sum of node values along a path, which can start and end anywhere in the tree.
+To achieve this, we need to consider paths that include the root node and those that might go through the root node.

+# Approach
+1. **Recursive Depth-First Search (DFS):**
-For this problem, we design a function `dfs(root)`, which returns the maximum path sum of the binary tree with `root` as the root node.
+   - Use a recursive function to traverse the tree, calculating the maximum path sum for each node.

-The execution logic of the function `dfs(root)` is as follows:

-If `root` does not exist, then `dfs(root)` returns `0`;

-Otherwise, we recursively calculate the maximum path sum of the left and right subtrees of `root`, denoted as `left` and `right`.
-If `left` is less than `0`, then we set it to `0`, similarly, if `right` is less than `0`, then we set it to `0`.

-Then, we update the answer with `root.val + left + right`.
-Finally, the function returns `root.val + \max(left, right)`.
+2. **Path Sum Calculation:**
+   - For each node, calculate the maximum path sum that can be obtained by including the node and extending to its left or right children.
+   - For each node, compute the maximum path sum by considering paths that might include the node itself, its left subtree, and its right subtree.

+3. **Update Maximum Path Sum:**
-In the main function, we call `dfs(root)` to get the maximum path sum of each node, and the maximum value among them is the answer.
+   - Update a global variable `ans` to keep track of the maximum path sum encountered so far.
+This is updated by considering the sum of the current node’s value and the maximum sums of the left and right subtrees.

+4. **Return Path Sum:**
+   - For each node, return the maximum path sum that extends from the node to any leaf node, either through the left or right subtree.

-The time complexity is `O(n)`, and the space complexity is `O(n)`.
-Here, `n` is the number of nodes in the binary tree.
+By recursively calculating the maximum path sum that can be extended through each node and updating the global maximum path sum, the solution efficiently computes the desired result with a time complexity of O(n), where `n` is the number of nodes in the tree.

+**Steps:**
+- Traverse the tree with a DFS approach.
+- Calculate the maximum path sum for each node considering its left and right subtrees.
+- Update the maximum path sum encountered so far.
+- Return the maximum path sum for paths that extend from the current node to its children.

+The space complexity is O(h) due to the recursion stack, where `h` is the height of the tree.

 #### Java